goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 #  Load Balancer and High Availability Guide

-This guide will help you to understand whats is load balancing and high avaibility is as well to setup a real envirement, but first we need the boring stuff before we go with the pratical guide
+This guide will help you to understand whats is load balancing and high avaibility is as well to setup a real envirement, but first we need the boring stuff before we can go with the pratical guide.

 ## So what is High Availability ?

 ## So what is Load balancing ?

-Load balancing refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a server farm or server pool
+Load balancing refers to efficiently distributing incoming network traffic across a group of servers, also known as a server farm or server pool

 A load balancer acts as the “traffic cop” 👮 sitting in front of your servers ( also know as frontend ) and routing client requests across our pool ( multiple servers ) capable of fulfilling those requests in a manner that maximizes speed and capacity and ensures that no server enter in overload.